areas of expertise

 FTC Settles with Company About Disclosure of Information Collection Practices

-The Federal Trade Commission recently announced that EchoMetrix, Inc. settled FTC charges that it failed to adequately inform parents that it made their children’s information available to third-party marketers.
+The Federal Trade Commission ("FTC") recently announced that EchoMetrix, Inc. settled FTC charges that it failed to adequately inform parents that it made their children’s information available to third-party marketers.
 EchoMetrix sold a software product that allowed parents to monitor their children’s online behavior.

 Online Retailers Settle FTC Charges of Appliance Labeling Rule Violations